Furness College Bursary

 Level 5 B.Eng.
 Ordinary Degree in Electrical or Mechanical Engineering

 Level 6 B.Eng.
 Honours Degree in Electrical or Mechanical Engineering

 The purpose of this fund is to offer successful applicants full course fee sponsorship to access the range of courses identified above.
 Each course has a set of minimum entry requirements which potential applicants must be able to satisfy in order to access the course.

-Through its mainstream funding options Furness College delivers a number of recognised training courses which are specifically chosen to equip local people with the skills required to work within the Energy, Engineering, and Manufacturing industries and where appropriate applicants will be directed to these in the first instance.
+Through its mainstream funding options, Furness College delivers a number of recognised training courses which are specifically chosen to equip local people with the skills required to work within the Energy, Engineering, and Manufacturing industries and, where appropriate, applicants will be directed to these in the first instance.

 However, outside of the traditional fully funded models all applicants will be considered.
-Where applications exceed the availability of places the college will allocate places based on the principle and intention of the fund, with Dong Energy looking to support people across Furness who would not otherwise be able to finance themselves through qualifications.
+Where applications exceed the availability of places the college will allocate places based on the principle and intention of the fund, with Ørsted looking to support people across Furness who would not otherwise be able to finance themselves through qualifications.
 Competitive interview and selection will be used where appropriate, the college’s decision is final.

 Further information for each course including the entry requirements can be found at:

 BTEC Diploma Mechanical